14 Pieces of Pro Advice on Where to Invest & Where To Save In The Living Room

 Whether your living room is a blank canvas or a space that needs an upgrade, you just need to know how to invest your money wisely.

-The secret is mixing top-of-the-line items where it really matters with less expensive pieces where it doesn't.
+The secret is mixing high-end, quality items where it really matters with less expensive pieces where it doesn't.

 I put together this post so you know what to splurge on, and what you can get at a lower price — without sacrificing quality.

 It’s time to get rid of the sofa you “inherited” from your mom’s basement.
 A good quality couch is the first investment you should make as you collect furniture for your new space; a sturdy, comfortable couch is worth the money.
-You can Scotch Guard upholstery to give it extra life and protect the fabric from stains and spills.
-If it’s in your budget, real leather is preferable to faux leather, as faux leather will split and crack.
-A sectional couch is a great option for entertaining, if you have the space.
+You can Scotch Guard upholstery to give it extra life and protect the fabric from stains and spills, plus there are a lot of options on the market today that are meant to really hold up to wear and tear.